Confidential Research and Service Opportunities

 For more in depth confidential research, companies can lease space at the University of Kansas' incubator facilities.
 In addition to access to campus resources, companies can utilize KU postdocs in the research activities.
 Assignments of intellectual property for these endeavors depends on inventorship, and are determined on a case-by-case basis with assistance from the University of Kansas Center for Technology Commercialization.

 An innovation incubator building comprised of over 17,500 square feet is conveniently located adjacent to CEBC.
 One member company started leasing space in this facility two years ago and has recently doubled its space and workforce.

 How to Initiate a Project

-If you are interested in sponsoring a proprietary project and/or contracting testing services at CEBC, please contact Dr. Christopher Lyon, Industrial Liaison Director.
+If you are interested in sponsoring a proprietary project and/or contracting testing services at CEBC, please contact Dr. Christopher Lyon, Administrative Director.
 We are happy to promptly set up an initial, non-confidential meeting with the appropriate faculty researchers to discuss the potential project.
 If desired, we can prepare a proposed scope of work document or draft a confidentiality agreement to permit more in-depth discussions.

 Because project needs and scope vary dramatically, and background intellectual property may be involved, all agreements for proprietary research are drafted on a case-by-case basis, in cooperation with the KU Innovation and Collaboration team.